mbaraa/htmx-profile-picture-maker/README.md

 - Rust
 - Yew (I'm on a no-JS streak, Yew was my only non-JS frontend option, and it's really growing on me)
 - Cairo Graphics
+- I was very close to adding C into the mix up, but then I remembered that a cairo wrapper for Go exists!

 ## Contributing